 Talbot County has a way of making everyone feel fulfilled with our distinctive attractions, ample business opportunities, and a welcoming workforce.
-An area known for its entrepreneurial spirit, Talbot County is the place to pursue your passion.
+An area known for its entrepreneurial spirit, Talbot County is the place to pursue your passions.

 Unspoiled Rural Beauty

 Not only is the rural scenery of Talbot County captivating, we’re also close to big-city amenities that bolster your business opportunities.
 Situated on Maryland’s iconic Eastern Shore, Talbot County lies on the eastern side of the Chesapeake Bay.
 Delaware and the Atlantic Ocean lie to the east and Virginia’s Eastern Shore to the south.

 Located less than 90 minutes from Baltimore and Washington, D.C., we’re positioned for sustainable business growth.
-Annual tourism revenues grew to more than $214 million in 2016, up from $203 million in 2015.
+Talbot County’s tourism industry employs 1,986 people, generating $303 million in visitor spending and $120.1 million in local, state, and federal taxes.
 These kinds of numbers make opening a retail shop, restaurant, or other service operation an attractive business opportunity.
 As a scenic destination with sparkling shore lines and charming towns, this is the place to do business.

 We’re here to build relationships with every member of our community.
 Contact us today to learn more about how your business can capitalize on our county’s assets.

 Quality of Life

 Many communities say it, we’ve got it.
 Talbot County is booming with opportunity.
 Our unspoiled rural character provides livability for our residents and contributes to the county’s multi-million dollar tourism industry.

 Your home is your haven, and Talbot County’s low taxes and retention of property value make your dwelling a worthy investment.
-Talbot County ranks eighth out of Maryland’s 24 counties as one the best mortgage markets in the state according to SmartAsset.
-Even more impressive, Talbot County has the lowest real property tax rate in the state.
+Even more impressive, Talbot County maintains the lowest real property tax rate in the state.

 With more than 600 miles of tidal shoreline, Talbot County retains a maritime flavor.
 Watermen make their living, pleasure boat users explore the Bay, and government agencies utilize our sites to research and preserve our valuable assets.
 With 27 public landings, we invite you to immerse yourself in our waterways.